llvm/llvm-zorg/premerge/post-submit-testing.md

 While this infrastructure is focused on premerge testing, it is also important to make sure that the specific configuration we are testing is tested post commit as well.
-This document outlines the motivation for the need to test this configuration post commit how we plan on implementing this to ensure we get fast feedback scalably, and why we are utilizing this design over others.
+This document outlines the motivation for the need to test this configuration post commit, how we plan on implementing this to ensure we get fast feedback scalably, and why we are utilizing this design over others.

 ## Background/Motivation